Constraints on Anomalous Quartic Gauge Couplings via $\gamma\gamma$ and $Z\gamma$ Vector Boson Scattering at Muon Colliders: Dimension-8 anomalous Quartic Gauge Couplings in EFT Framework

 Using the resulting analytical expressions, the unitarity bounds corresponding to each anomalous coupling \couplings are derived.
 The dependence of the unitarity violation scale on the coupling strength is illustrated in Fig.~\ref{fig:unitarity}.
 As seen from the figure, increasing values of the aQGC parameters lead to a rapid decrease in the maximum allowed energy scale, indicating the onset of non-perturbative behaviour beyond a certain threshold.
 These coupling-dependent unitarity limits are subsequently employed in the following sections to restrict the physically meaningful parameter space and to ensure that all reported sensitivity projections are obtained within the regime of EFT validity.

-The current experimental constraints on the dimension–8 anomalous quartic gauge couplings have been extensively investigated by both the ATLAS and CMS collaborations through various vector boson scattering (VBS) processes at $\sqrt{s}=13$ TeV.
+The current experimental constraints on the dimension–8 anomalous quartic gauge couplings have been extensively investigated by both the ATLAS and CMS collaborations through various production mechanism at $\sqrt{s}=13$ TeV \cite{ATLAS:2025omi,ATLAS:2022nru, ATLAS:2026wew, CMS:2026job,CMS:2025dbm,CMS:2022yrl, CMS:2021gme,CMS:2021jji,CMS:2020ypo,CMS:2020gfh}.
 The most stringent observed one–dimensional 95\% confidence level limits on the \couplings operators obtained from different production channels are summarized in Table~\ref{lhc_limits}, where perturbative unitarity is explicitly preserved in the extraction of the EFT bounds.
-In particular, the $Z(\nu\bar{\nu})\gamma jj$ electroweak production channel provides direct sensitivity to purely neutral quartic gauge vertices such as $\gamma\gamma\gamma\gamma$ and $ZZ\gamma\gamma$, allowing the extraction of competitive limits on the $f_{T5}$, $f_{T8}$ and $f_{T9}$ operators as reported in Ref.~\cite{CMS:2021gme}.
-Similarly, semileptonic and fully leptonic VBS topologies such as $WVjj$ and $VVjj$ probe charged–current interactions involving $WW\gamma\gamma$ and $WWZ\gamma$ vertices, leading to enhanced sensitivity to the $f_{T0}$–$f_{T4}$ operator set, as demonstrated in Refs.~\cite{ATLAS:2022nru,CMS:2022yrl}.
+In particular, the $Z(\nu\bar{\nu})\gamma jj$ electroweak production channel provides direct sensitivity to purely neutral quartic gauge vertices such as $\gamma\gamma\gamma\gamma$ and $ZZ\gamma\gamma$, allowing the extraction of competitive limits on the $f_{T5}$,$f_{T8}$ and $f_{T9}$ operators as reported in Refs.~\cite{ATLAS:2022nru,CMS:2021gme}.
+Similarly, semileptonic and fully leptonic VBS topologies such as $WVjj$ and $VVjj$ probe charged–current interactions involving $WW\gamma\gamma$ and $WWZ\gamma$ vertices, leading to enhanced sensitivity to the $f_{T0}$–$f_{T5}$ operator set, as demonstrated in Refs.~\cite{ATLAS:2025omi,CMS:2025dbm}.
+The combined measurements of vector-boson scattering in numerous final states as well as a tri-boson measurement are used to constrain anomalous electroweak boson quartic self-couplings that result from dimension-8 operators in Ref.~\cite{ATLAS:2026wew}.
 Furthermore, triboson–like final states such as $W\gamma jj$ offer an experimentally clean environment with reduced QCD backgrounds, enabling CMS to place meaningful constraints on $f_{T6}$ and $f_{T7}$ through the study of electroweak $W\gamma$ production in association with two forward jets~\cite{CMS:2022yrl}.
-More recently, inclusive $VVjj$ measurements performed by ATLAS~\cite{ATLAS:2025omi} and updated $WVjj$ analyses by CMS~\cite{CMS:2025dbm} have significantly improved the sensitivity to several tensorial operators, particularly $f_{T0}$ and $f_{T1}$, reaching limits at the order of $10^{-2} \mathrm{TeV}^{-4}$.
-It is worth emphasizing that the variation in the obtained bounds across different channels originates from the distinct Lorentz structures of the $\mathcal{O}_{T,i}$ operators and their corresponding helicity amplitudes, which modify the VBS kinematic distributions differently depending on the polarization states of the scattered vector bosons.
-Consequently, each experimental topology exhibits enhanced sensitivity to specific subsets of anomalous couplings, thereby motivating the complementary use of multiple VBS processes in constraining the EFT parameter space.